Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

 	* `render_output(self)`: Displays or saves the rendered output.

 This setup keeps each class focused on a specific responsibility, simplifying code management and testing.
-Using this structure, you'll have a modular and scalable foundation for your interpreter and rasterizer.
+Using this structure, you'll have a modular and scalable foundation for your interpreter and rasteriser.